-• The joystick is an indirect input device, taking up very little space.
-Consisting of a small palm-sized box with a stick or shaped grip sticking up from it, the joystick is a simple device with which movements of the stick cause a corresponding movement of the screen cursor.
-There are two types of joystick: the absolute and the isometric.
+- The joystick is an indirect input device, taking up very little space.
+Consisting of asmall palm-sized box with a stick or shaped grip sticking up from it, the joystick is asimple device with which movements of the stick cause a corresponding movement of the screen cursor.
+There are two types of joystick: the absolute and the isometric. - In the absolute joystick, movement is the important characteristic, since the position of the joystick in the base corresponds to the position of the cursor on the screen.
+In the isometric joystick, the pressure on the stick corresponds to the velocity of the cursor, and when released, the stick returns to its usual upright centered position. - This type of joystick is also called the velocity-controlled joystick, for obvious reasons.

-Touch-Sensitive Screens (Touchscreens):
+Touch-sensitive screens (touchscreens)

-- Touchscreens are another method of allowing the user to point and select objects on the screen, but they are much more direct than the mouse, as they detect the presence of the user's finger, or a stylus, on the screen itself. - They work in one of a number of different ways: by the finger (or stylus) interrupting a matrix of light beams, or by capacitance changes on a grid overlaying the screen, or by ultrasonic reflections.
+- Touch screens are another method of allowing the user to point and select objectson the screen, but they are much more direct than the mouse, as they detect the presence of the user's finger, or a stylus, on the screen itself. - They work in one of a number of different ways: by the finger (or stylus) interrupting a matrix of lightbeams, or by capacitance changes on a grid overlaying the screen, or by ultrasonicreflections.

 Because the user indicates exactly which item is required by pointing to it, no mapping is required and therefore this is a direct device.